idchaincoin/Idchaincoin-MultiMN/README.md

 # Multiple MasterNode

-A script which is easily create Multiple Masternodes of the same coin in the same VPS.
+This script allows you to easily create multiple masternodes of the same coin on a single VPS.

-First of all you have to start one masternode using <a href="https://github.com/idchaincoin/IdchaincoinMNScript/blob/main/idchaincoin-18.04-20.04-mn.sh">idchaincoin-18.04-20.04-mn.sh</a> script that is your MainNode.
+To get started, you must first set up one masternode using the <a href="https://github.com/idchaincoin/IdchaincoinMNScript/blob/main/idchaincoin-18.04-20.04-mn.sh">idchaincoin-18.04-20.04-mn.sh</a> script.
+This initial masternode will serve as your MainNode.

 # Guide of use idchaincoin-18.04-20.04-mn.sh for MainNode: